 Just a few simple everyday ingredients to make these butter cookies

-- Butter: this recipe calls for unsalted butter.
-If you only have salted butter on-hand, that’s ok!
-If using salted butter, don’t add a pinch of salt.
+- Butter: this recipe calls for salted butter.
+If you only have unsalted butter on-hand, that’s ok!
+Just add a 1/4 teaspoon of salt.

 - Flour: your typical no-fuss all-purpose flour is all you need!